Skip to content

 sfc /scannow

-Corrupted system files caused the error on 2 out of 4 test PCs.
+Corrupted system files are the most common cause.
 Windows depends on specific DLL files for updates, and when those get damaged, everything breaks.

-Broken update components were next.
+Broken update components are another frequent cause.
 The SoftwareDistribution and catroot2 folders store cached update data, and corrupted entries in either one can trigger 0x80080008.
 This is the same mechanism behind errors like 0x80004004 and 0x800703f1, which also stem from damaged update caches.

 #Fix 1: Run Windows Update Troubleshooter